 Wyoming, Nevada, and California: which one should I choose to register my company?

 Despite attracting a lot of attention, mainly because it is home to many technology companies and startups, California has high rates when compared to other states.
 Along with Hawai’i, Oregon, Minnesota, New York, and New Jersey, California has one of the highest rates in the United States for the State Income Tax.

 That’s why several companies, such as Apple and Google, that operate in California are actually incorporated in Delaware.

-On the other hand, Wyoming and Nevada have the advantages of not requiring the payment of State Income Tax for individuals and corporations.
+On the other hand, Wyoming and Nevada have the advantage of not requiring the payment of State Income Tax for individuals and corporations.
 In the case of Wyoming, the annual renewal is also lower and can be a good option for business owners concerned with reducing their fixed costs.
-In these two states there is also confidentiality regarding the information of the company’s partners, unlike Florida, for example, where the information is public.
+In these two states, there is also confidentiality regarding the information of the company’s partners, unlike in Florida, for example, where the information is public.